iKentoo/prometheus-ecs-discovery/README.md

   exiting (0 = infinite)
 * -config.write-to (string): path of file to write ECS service discovery information to (default "ecs_file_sd.yml")
+* -config.service-list (string): command seperated list of services to include.
+If left blank it will be ALL services.
+Docker label PROMETHEUS_EXPORTER_PORT still needs to be defined.

 ## Usage